 The local office, we learned, is open only 35 hours a week and has no evening or weekend hours.
 So, a few days later, I took time off of work and we went to the office bright and early, well before opening time.
-About 30 people were there ahead of us (photo at left).
+About 30 people were there ahead of us (photo at right).
 Fortunately, once the doors opened the line moved quickly.

 Eventually, we reached a spot where we saw a lockbox and an accompanying sign.
 The sign instructed those who simply needed to leave documentation to put their papers in an envelope (a stack of large envelopes was there), write a few details on the outside of the envelope, and drop it in the box.